AleRiccardi/robot-learning-course/README.md

-# robot-learning-lecture
+# robot-learning-course
-A list of exercies for the Robot Learning lecture
+A list of exercies for the Robot Learning course